 In addition, there can be no assurance that our pending patent applications will result in issued patents.
-As of September 30, 2011, we are the owner of record of one issued European patent which expires in 2027, and we and are pursuing 16 U.S. non-provisional patent applications, three pending international Patent Cooperation Treaty applications, 49 National Phase applications and ten European Regional Phase applications foreign directed to our product candidates.
+As of December 31, 2011, we are the owner of record of one issued European patent which expires in 2027, and we are pursuing 17 U.S. non-provisional patent applications, two pending international Patent Cooperation Treaty applications and 52 foreign national applications, including six European Regional Phase applications directed to our product candidates.
 The patent applications that we have filed and have not yet been granted may fail to result in issued patents in the United States or in foreign countries.
 Even if the patents do successfully issue, third parties may challenge the patents.